anita-hu/MSAF/README.md

     - [NTU RGB+D](ntu_rgb_d/README.md)

 ## Usage
-- The MSAF module is available in MSAF.py
+- The MSAF module is implemented in MSAF.py
-- For training and evaluation on the datasets, see README in each folder for more details
+- The README file in each dataset folder has details on data preprocessing, training and evaluation